hhvm/user-documentation/guides/hack/20-attributes/07-predefined-attributes.md

 Allows this class to be instantiated dynamically, based on a string of its name.
 HHVM will warn on error (depending on configuration) on dynamic instantiations of classes without this attribute.

+## __EnableMethodTraitDiamond

+This attribute can be applied to a class or trait to enable resolution of traits used along multiple paths.

+See [using a trait](../traits-and-interfaces/using-a-trait.md) for an example of its use.

 ## __Enforceable